Trade show model

 🧲 Ooh, Aah, Wow! - Customer magnets for your exhibition stand.

-The engineering office Glaser develops and manufactures **custom exhibition exhibits**.
-As eye-catchers they draw visitors' attention to your stand with a curious **“Ooh”**.
-The advantages of your product are made clear and tangible on the demonstration model with an astonished **“Aah”**.
-With a concluding **“Wow!”** you, your product and your brand remain memorable.
+The engineering office Glaser develops and manufactures **custom trade show exhibits**.
+As eye-catchers, they draw visitors' attention to your booth with a curious **“Ooh”**.
+The benefits of your product are made clear and tangible at the demonstration model with an astonished **“Aah”**.
+With a concluding **“Wow!”** you, your product and your brand will stay in people’s minds.

 💡️ Development & Manufacturing – Engineering office Glaser